-Sterling Check Corp. (the "Company"), a Delaware corporation headquartered in New York City, New York, is a global provider of technology-enabled background and identity verification services.
-The Company provides the foundation of trust and safety that its clients need to create effective environments for their most essential resource-people.
+Sterling Check Corp. (the "Company"), a Delaware corporation headquartered in Independence, Ohio, is a global provider of technology-enabled background and identity verification services.
+The Company provides the foundation of trust and safety its clients need to create effective environments for their most essential resource-people.
 The Company offers a comprehensive hiring and risk management solution that begins with identity verification, followed by criminal background screening, credential verification, drug and health screening, employee onboarding document processing and ongoing risk monitoring.